 Considering how you store your emergency kit is just as important.
 Ideally, you want to create multiple kits for every area of your life that you might find yourself caught in during a storm.
 For most, this would include your home, your office, and your car.
 While your home kit ought to be your most robust, especially if other family members are in your car, your work kit should also contain supplies to support you for at least 24 hours.
 Both your car and work kit should also be sufficiently mobile so that they don’t slow you down when you have to move fast.

 For more information on how to stay prepared this hurricane season, visit our comprehensive Hurricane Resource Hub.
-There you’ll find weather tracking, informational resources, contact lists, and more.
+There you’ll find helpful resources, case studies, and more.
 You can also reach out to Cotton GDS anytime to help your business prepare for the worst on our website or by calling our 24/7 hotline -- (877) 511-2962.